chopmo/rasmusrn.github.io/_posts/2015-05-10-pathfinding.markdown

 date:   2015-05-10 12:00:00
 private: true
 ---
+Please check out last week's [introduction post](/my-story-so-far.html) if you haven't already.

+For the last couple of weeks I've been working on pathfinding.
+It is a tremendously exciting subject!
+However, before we dive in I would like to tell you something about how the controls work in my game.

-In my game you control a small society of "block people".
-You don't control them directly as you do in most RTS games like Starcraft or Age of Empires.
+In the game you command a small society of "block people".
+You don't control each individual directly as you do in most RTS games like Starcraft or Age of Empires.
 Instead, you give orders to your society as a whole.

 <p class="photo">
   <img src="/assets/images/game-ss1.jpg" /><br>
-  Admittedly, this doesn't look much like a "society" yet
+  Admittedly, this doesn't look much like a society yet
 </p>

 Exactly who does what and when is up to the block people themselves.
 They try to carry out your high level commands in the most effective manner they can "think" of.
 This control scheme is also seen in [The Settlers](http://en.wikipedia.org/wiki/The_Settlers) and [Banished](http://www.shiningrocksoftware.com/game/).
 Great games.
 The idea is to relieve the commander (that's you!) from tedious micro-management and thereby giving more focus to the grand strategy.